 This site contains links to other Virginia Tech pages.
 The privacy practices of other pages may vary with the purposes of the page.
 Consult the privacy statement on each page.

 Our Ask a Librarian service is hosted by a third-party website; email addresses and questions are stored on this site for 13 months.
-Access to this data is restricted to members of the Research and Instructional Services department and is used for statistical purposes and to improve the answers provided through the service.
+Access to this data is restricted and is used for statistical purposes and to improve the answers provided through the service.

 This site contains links to other sites.
 Virginia Tech is not responsible for the privacy practices or the content of such web sites.